antmicro/riscv-badge-application/README.md

 ## Cloning the repository

 The application is based on the Zephyr RTOS.
 The code of the Zephyr RTOS is referenced as a submodule.
-In order to clone the repository and its sudmodules run the following command:
+In order to clone the repository and its submodules run the following command:

 ```sh
 $ git clone --recursive https://github.com/antmicro/riscv-badge-application.git